plantinformatics/pretzel/README.md

 curl -X POST \
      -H "Accept: application/json" -H "Content-type: application/json" \
      -d @example_map1.json \
-     localhost:1776/api/v1/geneticmaps
+     localhost:3000/geneticmaps

 curl -X POST \
      -H "Accept: application/json" -H "Content-type: application/json" \
      -d @example_map2.json \
-     localhost:1776/api/v1/geneticmaps
+     localhost:3000/geneticmaps
 ```
-The `-H` parameters set the headers as expected by Sails and are required.
+The `-H` parameters set the headers as expected by Express and are required.
 The API will return the
 inserted JSON if successful.

 You should now be able to load `localhost:4200` in a browser and select the two maps for alignment.